ADDSynth/Overpowered-Technology-Forge-1.17/README.md

 # Introduction
-Welcome to the source code repository for the Overpowered mod for Minecraft, by ADDSynth.
+Welcome to the source code repository for the Overpowered Technology Minecraft mod, by ADDSynth.

 The source code is licensed under GNU GPL v3.0 or Later, with The Commons Clause.

-**Last Updated:** May 18, 2021
+**Last Updated:** April 10, 2023

 <!-- a double space after a line = a line break -->